SUBMISSIONS FAQ

 Finally the Best Fiction category is for narrative based fictional short films of any theme, style or genre including animation, drama, horror, comedy, thriller, romance, Sci-Fi etc.

-All films submitted to any of the SFW: Shorts categories must be under 10 minutes in length (including titles and credits), must have been made after 1st January 2017 and in the organisers’ opinion be appropriate for a public audience.
+All films submitted to any of the SFW: Shorts categories must be under 15 minutes in length (including titles and credits), must have been made within a year of the competition, and in the organisers’ opinion be appropriate for a public audience.

 What awards is my film eligible for?